jmoore2081/smackgrc/src/pages/about/index.md

     title: Quick Base
     image: /img/1809_qbpartner_logo_rgb_vertical.png
     text_color: white
----
-## Training
+  - background_color: yellow
+    left_or_right: left
+    text: >-
       Training can be provided remotely via web conference and screen share or in-person at your location.
 Training also offered at Park City, Utah, USA or at your preferred global location.

       Additionally, you will have access to all Quick Base related resources including Quick Base University, a fantastic community of Quick Base power users, Quick Base webinars, videos and other events.

-## Pricing
+    title: Training
+    image: /img/undraw_business_plan_5i9d.png
+    text_color: white
+  - background_color: white
+    left_or_right: right
+    text: >-
       Straightforward transparent high-value pricing is important to us.
 You can outright purchase the app it for USD10,000.
 Your only ongoing cost is for the Quick Base platform which we discount for you.
 There are also subscription options if you would rather pay for SMACK on a monthly or annual basis.

       Subscription purchase options require a one-time small separate charge for implementation and initial product training for key users.

       Quick Base user account minimums do not apply when purchasing SMACK GRC.
       Start with just one user or 1000+.

       All Quick Base plans include unlimited case-based support, plus access to the Quick Base community forum and online support documentation

-## Support
+    title: Pricing
+    image: /img/undraw_Data_points_ubvs.png
+    text_color: grey
+  - background_color: pink
+    left_or_right: left
+    text: >-
       All Quick Base plans include unlimited case-based support, plus access to the Quick Base community and online support documentation

       Additional support for SMACK is also provided on an as needed basis via the SMACK GRC app.

       Purchase of initial product training is required for key users(one-time only).

-## Contact Us
+    title: Support
+    image: /img/undraw_code_review_l1q9.png
+    text_color: white
+  - background_color: white
+    left_or_right: right
+    text: >-
       Request screenshare demo.
 We can usually meet with you within 48-72 hours of receiving your request.
 Please include 2-3 available meeting times.

       Email: info@smackgrc.com

       Phone: 855-249-5655
+    title: Contact Us
+    image: /img/undraw_authentication_fsn5.png
+    text_color: grey
+---
+test